"Jet" - Nominated: In-Focus photo competition.

 I began photographing Edmonton in the mid 1970's using a pocket camera.
 Unfortunately only a few of these pictures survived.
 Then in the 1980's I took time to take more pictures of Edmonton with a better camera.
 However, it was not until the late 1990's that I began taking photographs of Edmonton in earnest as I saw how fast the city was changing.
 I was serious about recording what was left of Edmonton's history, but I didn't want pictures that merely documented Edmonton's buildings.
 I wanted pictures that made Edmonton come to life.
 I wanted pictures that were complex, rich and heart- felt.

 In 2005, I purchased a digital camera and never looked back.
 In 2008, I approached a number of local galleries, but I soon realized that I was on my own.
 I was determined so I applied and was accepted to the Old Strathcona Farmer's Market.
 The market was good to me as it gave me a chance to connect with the people who would eventually buy my photography.
-Today I sell at other venues.
+Today I sell at other venues as well.
 Over the years I've added photographs of rural Alberta to my portfolio and I have travelled thousands of kilometers seeking out unique and unusual places to share with others who love the western landscape.

 In 2011, my photography began to receive recognition both locally and internationally as I entered various photography competitions.
 Over the years, I've studied many complex techniques for taking and editing photographs.
-Today, my photographs reside in thousands of homes and businesses locally and around the world.
+Today, my photographs and book reside in thousands of homes and businesses locally and around the world.

 My other focus is seeking out old photos of Edmonton and making them available to all Edmontonian's.
 I now hold a sizable collection obtained from private individuals.
 Over the years I have acquired some beautiful collections including one of the most stunning colour collections going back to the early 1960's.
 I also give presentations to groups and organizations interested in looking back at Edmonton's past or reminiscing.
 If you are interested in having me speak at one of your functions, please contact me.